monopole/snt/apps/README.md

 ## Kubernetes Apps are a bundle of YAML

-Per the [review](/review), a cluster app is - minimally - the set of all YAML files needed to create the k8s resources ([services](/review/services), [deployments](/review/deployment), [config maps](/review/configMap), etc.) that assure the associated service set runs in the cluster.
+Per the [review](/review), a cluster app is the set of all YAML files needed to create the k8s resources ([services](/review/services), [deployments](/review/deployment), [config maps](/review/configMap), etc.) that run the associated service set in the cluster.

 The YAML files are recipes, and the container images pulled from some registry are the ingredients.